Connector

 }

-In the above example, data for Alice and Bob can be added at once.
-The query to be executed would be as follows
+In the above example, you can add the data of Alice and Bob at once.
+The executed query will be as follows:

 INSERT INTO users (name, age) VALUES ('Alice', 20);INSERT INTO users (name, age) VALUES ('Bob', 30);

-The return value after executing a batch command is an array of the number of rows affected by each query executed.
+The return value after executing the batch command is an array of the number of affected rows for each executed query.

-In the above example, one row of data for Alice is added and one row of data for Bob is added, so the return value is List(1, 1).
+In the above example, the data of Alice is added as 1 row, and the data of Bob is also added as 1 row, so the return value will be List(1, 1).

-After executing the batch command, the queries that have been added so far by the addBatch method will be cleared.
+After executing the batch command, the queries added with the addBatch method so far are cleared.

 for